SoheilKhodayari/same-site-wiki/README.md

 An online version of the Wiki is available at [https://soheilkhodayari.github.io/same-site-wiki/docs/main.html](https://soheilkhodayari.github.io/same-site-wiki/).

-This project is licensed under `GNU AFFERO GENERAL PUBLIC LICENSE V3.0`.
-See [here](LICENSE) for more information.
+This project is available as open source under the terms of the `GNU AFFERO GENERAL PUBLIC LICENSE V3.0`.
+See [LICENSE](LICENSE) for more information.

 ## 🚀 Quick Start